Group-Equivariant Diffusion Models for Lattice Field Theory: Application to scalar theory in 2D

 A low ESS indicates that the weights are heavily unbalanced, so the ratio of successive weights will often be small, leading to a low MCMC acceptance rate.
 Conversely, for a relatively higher ESS, the weights will be more stable and evenly spread, thus we expect higher acceptance rates when resampling our ensemble.

-Notably, both the ESS and acceptance rate are highly sensitive to the reweighting factors $w_i$, whereas the $R^2$ coefficient is less sensitive to the overall spread in $w$.
-Moreover, these quantities display strikingly different scaling; we consistently obtain $R^2 > 0.95$ even when ESS and acceptance rates fall well below 10\%.
-For this reason, we maintain that though the $R^2$ provides some heuristic insight into model performance, the ESS and acceptance rate are much more stringent benchmarks for the quality of generated samples.
+Notably, both the ESS and acceptance rate are highly sensitive to the reweighting factors $w_i$, whereas the $R^2$ coefficient is less sensitive to the overall spread in the $w_i$.
+Moreover, these quantities display strikingly different scaling; we consistently obtain $R^2~>~0.95$ even when ESS and acceptance rates fall well below 10\%.
+For this reason, we maintain that though the $R^2$ provides some heuristic insight into model performance, the ESS and acceptance rate are more stringent benchmarks for the quality of generated samples.

-As discussed in Sec.~\ref{sec:phi4_network_architecture}, the $\phi^4$ theory is $\mathbb{Z}_2$-invariant, motivating the use of a $\mathbb{Z}_2$-equivariant score network.
+As discussed in section~\ref{sec:phi4_network_architecture}, the $\phi^4$ theory is $\mathbb{Z}_2$-invariant, motivating the use of a $\mathbb{Z}_2$-equivariant score network.
 Additionally, the periodicity of the lattice inspired us to use circular convolutional layers to respect the spacetime symmetry of the theory as well.
-Now we investigate the impact that these choices have on model performance and the quality of the samples produced therefrom.
+Next we investigate the impact that these choices have on model performance and the quality of the samples produced therefrom.

-There are four possible symmetry combinations: no symmetry, $\mathbb{Z}_2$ symmetry only, periodic translational symmetry ($\mathbb{T}$), as well as combined $\mathbb{Z}_2$ and $\mathbb{T}$ symmetry.
-We compare the impacts of including each of these symmetry combinations on the ESS, $R^2$, and acceptance rate for our trained models over ten repeated experiments performed with the same set of parameters during training and sampling.
-Consistently, we observe that including each symmetry yields significantly better performance across all three numerical metrics, with the highest level of performance being obtained when both symmetries are included.
-Including toroidal symmetry through circular convolutions has a much higher impact on improving model quality than including only $\mathbb{Z}_2$ equivariance.
-We summarize these results in Table~\ref{tab:ess_r2_results} for the specific case of an Euler integrator with $500$ inference steps.
-We consistently observe that the best performance is obtained with a network that is both antisymmetric in the field \emph{and} spatially periodic.
+There are four possible symmetry combinations: no symmetry ($\{e\}$), $\mathbb{Z}_2$ symmetry only, periodic translational symmetry ($\mathbb{T}$), as well as combined $\mathbb{Z}_2$ and $\mathbb{T}$ symmetry.
+We compare the impacts of including each of these symmetry combinations on the ESS, KL divergence, and acceptance rate for our trained models over ten repeated experiments performed with the same set of parameters during training and sampling.
+Consistently, we observe that including each symmetry yields better performance across all numerical metrics, with the highest level of performance being obtained when both symmetries are included.
+We summarize these results in the upper left quadrant of table~\ref{tab:model_quality_metrics} for the specific case of an Euler integrator with $500$ inference steps for $L=8$.
+We display the same set of results for the $16 \times 16$ lattices in table~\ref{tab:model_quality_metrics_L=16}.